-Mark Meyer has been the Chair of the Foreign and Comparative Law Committee of the New York City Bar Association and is a member of the City Bar’s Council on International Affairs.
-When Mr. Meyer was Chair of the European Affairs Committee of the New York City Bar, he led the mission which authored an influential report in 2006 on the violations of international law in Moldova’s separatist enclave of Transnistria which became a United Nations document and formed the basis for a resolution of the Government of Moldova adopting a plan of action to utilize the rule of law to resolve the Transnistrian crisis.
+Mark Meyer is Chair of the New York City Bar Association’s Council on International Affairs, which coordinates the activities of the 16 Association committees addressing international affairs and considers broad-based international and comparative law issues.
+He has also been the Chair of the Foreign and Comparative Law Committee of the New York City Bar Association and, while Chair of the European Affairs Committee of the New York City Bar, he led the mission which authored an influential report in 2006 on the violations of international law in Moldova’s separatist enclave of Transnistria which became a United Nations document and formed the basis for a resolution of the Government of Moldova adopting a plan of action to utilize the rule of law to resolve the Transnistrian crisis.
 In 2009, Mark Meyer was named Co-Chair of the New York State Bar Association’s Committee on Public International Law which concerns the structure and conduct of sovereign states, intergovernmental organizations and multinational corporations.
 Mr. Meyer is also a member of the Advisory Council of the New York International Law Review, a publication of the New York State Bar Association.
 Mr. Meyer is an elected Life Fellow of the American Bar Foundation.
 He is also an elected member of the Atlantic Council.

 The former President of Romania, H. E. Emil Constantinescu, appointed Mr. Meyer in May 1999 as Co-Chairman of the Presidential Commission on the Improvement of the Business Environment in Romania.
 The Commission, which included representatives of the Government, Parliament, labor and the business community, held public hearings throughout the country and presented a comprehensive report to the President which contained numerous recommendations that have since been enacted into law.